dysphie/nmrih-quick-unloading/README.md

 # [NMRiH] Quick Unloading
 Inspired by [Contagion](https://steamcommunity.com/app/238430), this plugin allows you to quickly unload weapons by pressing E on them while holding a weapon of the same ammo type.
+This will only trigger if you have no inventory space to pick up the dropped weapon

 Video demonstration: https://youtu.be/bpmkoax5J9g